zach-king/oink/README.md

 # Oink

 A CLI budgeting tool for nerds.

-Files are stored in a directory of your choice (hint: Dropbox).
-All files are in JSON format and can easily be parsed by other tools.
+Uses a sqlite3 db stored in the folder of your choice (hint: Dropbox).

  ## Sections

 These are the general "sections" of the tool that are available to you.
 Each have their own set of commands.